-CLASS (Customer Load Active System Services) will trial an innovative approach which aims to increase the capacity of the electricity network.
-It’s a low-cost solution which uses voltage control to manage electricity consumption at peak times, while still providing customers with the same great service.
+CLASS (Customer Load Active System Services) is a low-cost solution which uses voltage control to manage electricity consumption at peak times.

 - Makes it easier to adopt low carbon technologies onto the electricity network such as wind and solar power